kalaksi/docker-fluentd-journald2loki/README.md

 This container runs Fluentd which ingests journald/systemd logs (including container logs) and sends them to Grafana Loki.
 Configuration is simple and it's possible to get things going with only a few variables.

-The FluentD installation includes these additional plugins: `fluent-plugin-systemd`, `fluent-plugin-grafana-loki`, `fluent-plugin-rewrite-tag-filter` and `fluent-plugin-fields-parser`.
+The FluentD installation includes these additional plugins:
+- `fluent-plugin-systemd`
+- `fluent-plugin-grafana-loki`
+- `fluent-plugin-rewrite-tag-filter`
+- `fluent-plugin-fields-parser`
+- `fluent-plugin-grok-parser`
+- `fluent-plugin-multi-format-parser`

 ## Why use this container?
 **Simply put, this container has been written with simplicity and security in mind.**